Introduction

 Quickstart Tutorial

-This section provides a basic extension template, and walks you through the essential development steps to help you get started with using the API.
+This section provides an extension template and walks you through the essential development steps to help you get started with using the API.

 Prerequisites

-To get started with developing Python node extensions, you need to have conda installed.
-Here is the quickest way:
+To get started with developing Python node extensions, you need to have pixi installed.
+Go to the pixi website and follow the instructions there.
+Example installation commands:

-In the basic folder, you should see the following file structure:
+In the knime-python-extension-template folder, you should see the following file structure:

 .